Provost’s Review of the Social Sciences at Cornell

 - Since April 2019, the implementation committee has met regularly and provided updates on its activities to the campus community.

-- The committee plans to release an interim report in November 2019, followed by listening sessions for students, staff and faculty across the university.
+- The committee released an interim report in November 2019, followed by listening sessions for students, staff and faculty across the university.